crypt0kitik/Advanced-data_analytics/02 – Optimizing distributions/Read_me.txt

 02 - Data synthetization (SDV)  --- working on it (SDV modules does not work) 03 - Noise Management (MAD)
-03 - Noise Management (RANSAC) + 2 regressions with RANSAC and without for comparison

-04 - Overlap Management (Autoencoders) --- working on it
-05 - Outlier Management (IQR)
-05 - Outlier Management (IQR + Isolation Forest)
+03 - Noise Management (RANSAC) + 2 regressions with RANSAC and without for comparison 04 - Overlap Management (Autoencoders)  + linear reg. model for comparison 05 - Outlier Management (IQR + Isolation Forest)

-05 - Outlier Management (z-score)
+05 - Outlier Management (z-score) -- working on it

 Other datasets for experiments
 01 - Sampling technique (undersampling)